Leadership Development vs. Employee Engagement

 Obvious?
 Yes, perhaps — yet many who aspire to be effective leaders are focused on business competence and business results without appreciating that these stem from creating a high-performance environment: a balance of driving business results while inspiring others.

 Leadership and engagement are two sides of the same coin.
-To be successful in meeting goals, no doubt organisations need effective leaders.
+To be successful in meeting goals, no doubt organizations need effective leaders.
 Running isolated engagement efforts in the absence of leadership development will provide nothing but short-lived results.
-Conversely, an organisation which focuses solely on leadership development may find they do not develop a more engaged workforce as a result.
+Conversely, an organization which focuses solely on leadership development may find they do not develop a more engaged workforce as a result.

-Organisations that are effective at building a culture of engagement — one that is sustained and delivers results on many fronts — take a multifaceted approach and ensure that each level of the organisation is clear on accountabilities related to engaging self and engaging others.
+Organizations that are effective at building a culture of engagement — one that is sustained and delivers results on many fronts — take a multifaceted approach and ensure that each level of the organization is clear on accountabilities related to engaging self and engaging others.
 It is threaded throughout everything they do.

 Put another way, if engagement is to become a daily priority, it has to be a shared responsibility.
 Leaders and managers cannot and should not shoulder the entire burden of engaging your workforce.
 Every member needs to play a role (or several roles), as individuals (I), managers (M), or executives (E).